valeoai/Halton-MaskGIT/README.md

 Accepted at **ICLR 2025**.

 TL;DR: We introduce a new sampling strategy using the Halton Scheduler, which spreads tokens uniformly across the image.
-This approach reduces sampling errors, and improves image quality.
+This approach reduces sampling errors, and improves image quality, compared to the confidence scheduler.

 ---